Donald Macintyre (Royal Navy officer): Marriage and Iceland

 Macintyre and EG 5 continued their escort duty for the rest of the year, serving on the North Atlantic and Gibraltar routes until the winter of 1941, when both Macintyre and the group were exhausted; EG 5 was disbanded.
 After a refit, which included the installation of radar, Walker was assigned to the Home Fleet at Hvalfjord in Iceland, as an escort to capital ships.
 It was during this period Macintyre married Monica Strickland, on 11 November 1941 at Brompton Oratory in South Kensington, London.

 In February 1942, Macintyre was posted to the US Naval base at Argentia, near Placentia in Newfoundland, as British liaison officer.
-It was only after his arrival that he discovered Placentia had been the location for the first Roosevelt/Churchill meeting which had resulted in the Atlantic Charter.
+It was only after his arrival that he discovered Placentia had been the location for the first Roosevelt−Churchill meeting which had resulted in the Atlantic Charter.
 He encountered an example of American 'can-do' as far as building the base was concerned.
 One night, on the return trip to his quarters following a ('dry') mess dinner, he was astonished to find that the road from his accommodation to the mess had disappeared as it had out-lived its usefulness.

-Whilst in Iceland, the US Navy repair ship Prairie was badly damaged by a fire which had started on the wooden jetty to which she was moored.
+Whilst in Iceland, the US Navy repair ship was badly damaged by a fire which had started on the wooden jetty to which she was moored.
 Macintyre's chief concern were the two British corvettes which were moored close to the Prairie and their deck armament of depth charges.
 The fire was extinguished and the Prairie was replaced.